mika-jpd/Restaurant_Review_Sentiment_Analysis/README.md

 ## Dataset
 The dataset has been made such that each feature is a categorical feature (0, 1) representing the presence or absence of words used in restaurant reviews.
 Common words such as "the", "a" etc... are not categorized.

-Each row represents a single point (restaurant review) and each column its features (presence or not of words used in reviews).
-Each column is an individual feature apart from the last column which contains the labels, whether a review is positive (1) or negative (0).
+Each row represents a single point (restaurant review) and each column an individual feature.
+Since all features are binary features, each point's columns will hold either a 1 (presence of the word represented by the ith feature) or 0 (absence of the word represented by the ith feature).

 ## Setup
 Download the .py files, datasets, and different feature files (class priors,positive_feature_likelihoods and negative_feature_likelihood).